sideshowcoder/talks/README.md

 ---
 ### Short

-Software engineer at Yammer, Ex-Consultant, Ex-Couchbase
+Software engineer at Microsoft working on the Yammer backend systems.

 ### Long
 Traveling through the world of Scheme, C/C++, Ruby and JavaScript Phil enjoys